 - 1. NOTES that eight years has elapsed since the City of Vincent last undertook a review of its ward boundaries and ward representation, and therefore in accordance with clause 6.1 of Schedule 2.2 of the Local Government Act 1995 the City is required to undertake a review this calendar year. - 2.
-AUTHORISES the Chief Executive Officer pursuant to clause 7 of schedule 2.2 of the Local Government Act 1995 to provide local public notice advising that: - (a) a review is being carried out; and - (b) that submissions may be made to the local government before a day fixed by the notice, being a day that is not less than 6 weeks after the notice is first given:
+AUTHORISES the Chief Executive Officer pursuant to clause 7 of schedule 2.2 of the Local Government Act 1995 to provide local public notice advising that: - (a) a review is being carried out; and - (b) that submissions may be received up to six weeks after the notice is first given;